What is Lebkuchen? Lebkuchen are German Spice Cookies!

 Dominosteine– Square Shaped Cookie Confections with Marzipan, Gelee and Chocolate

-Lebkuchen Hearts and Stars – chocolate or covered in a sugar glaze
+Lebkuchen Hearts and Stars – chocolate or covered in a pink or white sugar glaze

 Gefüllter Lebkuchen– Lebkuchen with Filling